2ndSightLab/ai-tracker/issues.md

 🟡 Adding bucket logging somehow broke bucket deployments.

+🟡 Pull admin ips from other configs if exist keep having to look thos up, also admin acct, email domain, etc. maybe have a default configuration file

+🟡 Delete should show resources in reverse order as last things deployed get deleted first due to dependencies

+## Not Showstoppers

+🟡 add a help function for all configuration items - type h and it writes the info then prompts again

 🟡 Clarify what the domain names are for in the prompts for env config - do i need the org domain in all cases?

-🟡 add a help function for all configuration items - type h and it writes the info then prompts again

 🟡 review code and reduce redundant code

-🟡 Pull admin ips from other configs if exist keep having to look thos up, also admin acct, email domain, etc. maybe have a default configuration file

-🟡 Delete should show resources in reverse order as last things deployed get deleted first due to dependencies

-🟡 Not sure this is really my bug.
+🟡 Info missing kiro instance: Not sure this is really my bug.
 After programmatically creating Kiro profile in acount it's all blank.
 It wasn't this way before so I think some thing at AWS cahnged.
 Need to revisit and test adding and removing Kiro but it ssems to be working with that last manual step.
 I had documented that I had to manually take that last step in the program so maybe that's the way it is.

-🟡 Info missing kiro instance:
 Name
 -
 Description